-When we grapple with the wonders of God our mind is quickly blown by His “Divine Glories.”
-Isaac Watts (1674-1748), the hymn-writer and thinker, penned the hymn below about the Wondrous, Mysterious King.
+When we grapple with the wonders of God our minds are quickly blown by His “Divine Glories.”
+Isaac Watts (1674-1748), the hymn-writer and thinker, penned the hymn below about our Wondrous, Mysterious King.

 In addition to hymns, Watts wrote a text-book on logic with a lengthy title appropriately named Logic, or The Right Use of Reason in the Enquiry After Truth With a Variety of Rules to Guard Against Error in the Affairs of Religion and Human Life, as well as in the Sciences.

 Watts’ Wikipedia page states, “This was first published in 1724, and its popularity ensured that it went through twenty editions.”
 And later it states, “Isaac Watts’ Logic became the standard text on logic at Oxford, Cambridge, Harvard and Yale; being used at Oxford University for well over 100 years.”

 With this background on Watts, and his logician abilities, come feast on his hymn entitled:

 Our soaring spirits upwards rise

 Fain would we see the blessed Three,